abg3/Collaboration-covid19-analysis/README.md

 # collab-covid19-analysis

-Working on covid 19 dataset for exploratory data analysis and building models
+Worked on covid 19 dataset for exploratory data analysis and building models.